cjerrington/wakey/README.md

 Command | Explanation
 --------|------------
--f, --frequency | Used for the frequency of the keypress in minutes.
+-d, --duration | Used to set the duration to run Wakey -f, --frequency | Used for the frequency of the keypress in minutes.
 Default is 1 minute.
 -v, --verbose | To see the output of the keypress in the console.
 Default is false.
 -l, --log | Create a log of the application to see when the events happened.
 Default is false